Reddit slammed by former CEO Ellen Pao for 'amplifying' racism and hate

 Former Reddit CEO Ellen Pao harshly criticized the tech company on Tuesday after it published an open letter condemning racism, with Pao saying the social network knowingly makes money off hate.
 "You don't get to say BLM when reddit nurtures and monetizes white supremacy and hate all day long," Pao tweeted, referring to the Black Lives Matter movement.

-Current Reddit CEO Steve Huffman had sent the open letter to his staff on Monday and also published it on Twitter.
+Current Reddit CEO Steve Huffman, known as u/spez on the platform, had sent the open letter to his staff on Monday and also published it on Twitter.
 "We do not tolerate hate, racism, and violence, and while we have work to do to fight these on our platform, our values are clear," he wrote.

 Pao, who served as the company's interim CEO from late 2014 to mid 2015, retweeted a link to the letter along with her response, saying she felt a responsibility to take Reddit to task.